sunodo/wagmi-plugin-hardhat-deploy/README.md

 -   `include_networks:` an array of exported filename(s) without the .json extension to include in the output file.
 -   `exclude_networks:` an array of exported filename(s) without the .json extension to exclude from the output file.
+-   `prefix_contracts:` A string to be prepended to the contract name.
+Help avoid name collisions and improve intellisense when supporting multiple major versions of the same library.
+-   `suffix_contracts:` A string to be appended to the contract name.
+Help avoid name collisions and improve intellisense when supporting multiple major versions of the same library.

 ## License